Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/README.md

 run().catch((err) => console.log("ERROR:", err));
 ```

-### Create and get a snapshot
+### Create a snapshot

-There are two methods to create a snapshot, listed below.
-The standard way is `beginCreateSnapshot` to get the poller.
-The customer can also use `beginCreateSnapshotAndWait` to have the created snapshot after the polling is done.
+`beginCreateSnapshot` gives you the poller to poll for the snapshot creation.

 ```javascript
 const { AppConfigurationClient } = require("@azure/app-configuration");